Lovely1236/Cresta/README.md

 │── next.config.mjs # Next.js config
 │── middleware.js   # Clerk auth middleware

 ---

-🤝 Contributing
+## 🤝 Contributing
-*Contributions are welcome!
+Contributions are welcome!

-1)Fork the repo
+1. Fork the repo
-2)Create a new feature branch
+2. Create a new feature branch
-3)Commit your changes
+3. Commit your changes
-4)Push and open a Pull Request
+4. Push and open a Pull Request

 ---

-###📜 License
+## 📜 License
-This project is licensed under the MIT License – free to use, modify, and distribute.
+This project is licensed under the **MIT License** – free to use, modify, and distribute.